5th Operations Group: World War II

 A 5th Bomb Group B-24 Liberator preparing to take off from Munda Airfield, New Georgia, Solomon Islands on 27 March 1944.

 The 5th Bombardment Group suffered devastating casualties and equipment damage during the Japanese surprise attack on Pearl Harbor, Hickam Field and other targets on the island of Oahu on 7 December 1941.
 However, the group's aircrews went on to become the first U.S. military forces to take to the air following the attack.

 Assigned to Seventh Air Force in February 1942.
 Engaged primarily in search and patrol missions off Hawaii from December 1941 to November 1942.
 In Hawaii, the B-17E-equipped 5th and 11th Bombardment Groups were used in the Battle of Midway to attack Japanese surface fleets.
 High-altitude bombing attacks against moving ships capable of evasive action proved to be completely unsuccessful at Midway.
 Although several attacks were made by the B-17s, none of their bombs actually hit a single Japanese ship.
-An attack against naval vessels at sea was found to be a job best done by low-altitude B-25 Mitchell/B-26 Marauder medium bombers or by Douglas A-24 Banshee dive bombers.
+An attack against naval vessels at sea was found to be a job best done by low-altitude North American B-25 Mitchell/Martin B-26 Marauder medium bombers or by Douglas A-24 Banshee dive bombers.

 Left Hawaii in November 1942 and, operating primarily from Pekoa Airfield, Espírito Santo in the New Hebrides Islands with a mix of B-17 and B-24 aircraft, served in combat with Thirteenth Air Force during the Allied drive from the Solomons to the Philippines.
 Flew long patrol and photographic missions over the Solomon Islands and the Coral Sea, attacked Japanese shipping off Guadalcanal, and raided airfields in the northern Solomons until August 1943.
 Then struck enemy bases and installations on Bougainville, New Britain, and New Ireland.